Skip to main content

 2. Create subinterfaces

 • A subinterface, configured on a router interface, allows you to create mini-doors to reach individual networks or subnets.
-The trunk line from the multilayer switch to the router is connected to an interface.
+The trunk line from the switch to the router is connected to an interface.
 On that port, you create subinterfaces for each VLAN created.
 To create subinterfaces, type:

 int {interface}.{VLAN_ID number}